Shrijalexpo/expo-Net/README.md

-# expo-Net
+# What is This?
-This program fixes the Wifi not connecting problem in all linux distributions.
+expo-Net is a program that fixes your Wifi not connecting problem in all linux distributions.
 It is built-in with -

 - auto wifi restart module